Ha-seong Kim: 2020

 On May 20, Kim hit a solo home run against Park Jong-hoon in the first inning in Game 2 of the season against the SK Wyverns.
 On May 23, he hit a solo home run against Choi Young-hwan in the third inning in the second game of the season against the Lotte Giants in the Sajik Baseball Stadium.
 On May 31, Kim hit a three-run home run against Bae Je-seong at a time when his team was trailing 9–4 against the KT Wiz, in Gocheok.

 Kim rebounded again by shooting a three-run home run against Lim Chan-kyu in the Gocheok LG Twins match on June 5.
 On June 12, he made his first blood home run of the season against Koo Chang-mo, drawing a 125-meter-long arch against Koo Chang-mo against the NC Dinos.
 On June 13, Kim hit a two-run home run against Lee Jae-hak against the Dinos, hitting his second consecutive home run.
 On June 30, he went 5-for-5 against the Doosan Bears and became the top contributor to his team's victory.
 After the game, Kim had posted an OPS of 0.919, 16 home runs, 55 RBI, and 11 stolen bases, approaching career- highs in almost all statistics.

 On September 4, Kim stole his 19th base of the season against the Hanwha Eagles.
 On September 8, he went 4-for-6 against the SK Wyverns, showing good performance; he then hit his 24th homer of the season, setting a career-high for a single season.
 On September 14, Kim hit his 30th home run of the year against the Wiz.
-He subsequently became the second shortstop in KBO history to reach 30-100-100.
+He subsequently became the second shortstop in KBO history to reach 30–100–100.

 For the second consecutive year, Kim had recorded over 140 wRC+, solidifying his status as the best right-handed hitter in the league.
-He became the second shortstop to have 30 home runs, 100 RBI, and 100 runssince Kang Jung-ho.
+He became the second shortstop to have 30 home runs, 100 RBI, and 100 runs since Kang Jung-ho.
 It is the first KBO record for a shortstop to join the 20–20 club at the same time.
 Therefore, due to the KBO league's initial record-crazy nature, Kim produced a formidable performance to become an MVP of the season.
 Kim won the KBO League Golden Glove Award for his third consecutive year in 2020.

 After the 2020 season, on November 25, 2020, the Heroes announced it was allowing Kim to enter the posting system to play in Major League Baseball (MLB).